Key Focus Area 5:

 Five areas of focus

-One of the most basic requirements in measuring our Public Safety Department's respect for the public is preventing the unnecessary use of force that is all too common in our nation.
+One of the most basic requirements in measuring our Police Department's respect for the public is preventing the unnecessary use of force that is all too common in our nation.
 From 2017 through mid-2020, LCC's officers engaged in 13,073 recordable interactions with the community.
 Forty-seven percent were service calls, which is a core function of any responsive police force.
 Another 22% were traffic stops.
 Only 4% of calls resulted in an arrest.
 Of those arrests – a little more than 500 total – only three resulted in a use of force for resisting arrest, and none of those uses of force ended in an injury to either the community member or officer.

 Where we are going

-We are encouraged by the leadership the Public Safety Department has already shown toward diversifying its ranks and training all its employees.
+We are encouraged by the leadership the Police Department has already shown toward diversifying its ranks and training all its employees.
 We want to build on that progress by intensifying our focus on recruiting and retaining a diverse and talented workforce, as well as enhancing their DEI training.
 Further, we want our student cadets and novice officers to learn from the experience of our seasoned officers.
 Therefore, we will create a formal mentoring program to pass on the training and hands-on knowledge already contained within our force.

 - Anti-racism Campaign – In partnership with the Office of Diversity and Inclusion, create anti-racism campaign entitled "We're better than THAT."
 This effort will entail a list of pledges, engagement activities and policy changes being enacted within the department.
 While not all efforts will be completed within a year, they are meant to be the start of a comprehensive plan to demonstrate commitment, transparency and accountability to community policing pursued beyond this action plan.